ipatch/chrisrjones_web/README.md

 <a id="todo"></a>

+- [ ] #fe #react see if i can recreate the chatgpt login page, the little email animation to top of box thingy
+- [ ] #fe #react create a footer component
 - [ ] #fe #react only show logout button if a user is logged in
 - [x] #fe #react need to preserve state through hot reloads, will be useful later on
 - [ ] #fe #react what's a good way to see the code of the actual components in my browser dev tools?